 On top of all that, additional features include:

 - LED VU Meter

 All of this functionality makes the TB12 an exceptional example of a microphone preamp with all the “bells and whistles.”

 Heritage Audio 1084

-The Heritage Audio 1084 (link to check the price on Amazon) is a Class A mic preamp/EQ featuring custom polystyrene and polypropylene film tone capacitors.
+The Heritage Audio 1084 (link to check the price on Amazon) is a Class A mic preamp/EQ in the 80 Series format featuring custom polystyrene and polypropylene film tone capacitors.
 It provides up to 80 dB of gain and is designed to fit in the input module slots of vintage 80 Series sound mixing consoles.
 This pre/EQ can also be fitted into the Heritage Audio Frame 8 and Rack 2 powered enclosures.

 Class A amplifier design is the least efficient but has the highest sound fidelity.

 This solid-state mic pre is modelled after the legendary Neve 1084 preamp.
 It provides just over 80 dB of gain with less than -100 dBu of noise and less than 0.025% total harmonic distortion at 1Khz and <0.05% at 100Hz.

 The input impedance is switchable between a “hi” option (1200 Ω) and a “lo” option (300 Ω).
 The line (instrument) input has a 10 kΩ impedance rating.
 So regardless of the input source, the 1084 will be able to handle it and make it sound beautiful.

 The Manley “MMSLAM” (link to check the price on Amazon) is a mastering stereo limiter and mic pre (hence the name “MSLAM”).